 Women on the Journey Covenant Group

 Women on the Journey is a weekday opportunity for women to reflect on their lives as Christians in the world and to study the Bible in a small group setting.
 The gatherings focus on the joys and challenges of living our faith in all facets of our lives.
 Each meeting will include Bible Study as well as readings from the selected book.
-This year’s group is using Sabbath: Finding Rest.
-Renewal and Delight in our Busy Lives by Wayne Muller.
+This year’s group is using The Meaning of Jesus: Two Visions by Marcus J. Borg and N.T.
+Wright.
 Copies of the book can be purchased through Amazon or at Christian book.com.

-The group meets on Zoom weekly on Mondays, 9:30-11:30 a.m., beginning October 12 and continuing through May with a break between Thanksgiving and Christmas.
-If you have questions, contact Heather at hwiseman@ stthomasepiscopal.org
+The group meets on Zoom weekly on Mondays, 9:30-11:30 a.m., beginning June 7 If you have questions, contact Heather at hwiseman@ stthomasepiscopal.org

 Sisters of the Holy Grail